 St Louis works closely with the DEL Careers Service and the school's Careers Officer is Mr Thomas Sloan.
-Mr Sloan along with the Head of Careers, Mrs Devlin, will be available at the options event/parent-teacher evening and via phone call or email to advise on option choices.
+Mr Sloan along with the Head of Careers, Mrs Devlin, will be available at the options event and parent-teacher evening to advise on choices.